Known for Peñon d’Ifach

 Calpe has two large beach areas that are divided by its most visible landmark the Peñon d’Ifach.
 The Poniente beach, Playa Arenal-Bol, stretched from the busy town center to the Peñon.
 You can find lots of restaurants and tourist shops on the palm tree-filled promenade that accompanies the sandy beach.
 Towards the Peñon the Queen’s baths and the fishing harbor form part of the scenery.
 The Levante beach, Playa de la Fossa, runs from the Peñon northwards towards the rocky area of Les Bassetes with its well-known marina.
 From the Peñon there are a number of restaurants and bar along the beach that later turns into a more natural setting.

 In the shadow of the Peñon between both beach areas, we find las Salinas de Calpe.
 There are saltwater lagoons with interesting wildlife to spot.
 For example gracious birds like flamingos, herons, and ducks.
 At present these lakes are a protected natural area but once they used the salt found here to preserve the fish.

 The Peñon d’Ifach

 This landmark, this “welcome to Calpe” sign, is so famous and well-known that we recently have written a separate blog about it.
 To find out more about it we suggest you read it here.

 The port of Calpe

-This part of town between the city centre and the Peñon concentrates much of the magic and DNA of Calpe.
+This part of town between the city center and the Peñon concentrates much of the magic and DNA of Calpe.
 The fishing tradition forms a big part of its historical heritage.
 Here, in addition to the fishing boats, we can also find the fish auction and the market.
 The auction in the fish market is the traditional event that defines the gastronomy of the town and can be seen from Monday to Friday at 17.00 hrs.

-The old town centre
+The old town center

 We will soon start sending out a monthly newsletter, with a lot of enjoyable and useful information.